elunna/hackem/hackem_changelog.md

 - [x] gelatinous cube and green slime now have engulfing attacks
 - [x] Baby gray dragons: get MR20 (twice the other baby dragons)
 - [x] Gnome Kings: Raised to lvl 9, gnome warriors to 7.
+- [x] Gnomes outside the Mines have a chance of generating with a few gems
 - [x] Dwarves have a 6/7 chance to be generated with a potion of booze (Outside of the mines)
+- [x] Hobbits may carry some healthy snacks
 - [x] Ice Devil gets an additional slow attack.
 - [x] Rock trolls are now stoning resistant (from xnh)
 - [x] Olog Hai are now poison resistant